Using Kafka

 Available in VPC

-Apache Kafka is a distributed messaging system that guarantees high performance and stability.
-Kafka is used when processing a large amount of data in real time.
+Apache Kafka is a distributed messaging system that guarantees high performance and security.
+Use Kafka when processing large volumes of data in real time.

 Caution

-If you want to use the Kafka app, then create the Zookeeper app of the ZOOKEEPER-3.4.13 type first.
+To use the Kafka app, first create a Zookeeper app of type ZOOKEEPER-3.4.13.

 Note